 Payrolls result in piles of paperwork you’d want in the recycle bin as soon as possible - but did you know that, depending on where you are, throwing your records away immediately may actually be illegal?
 This may differ depending on your country’s laws, but there is a set time that you must store your records before disposing of them, which can be up to 3-4 years.
 This is to ensure that if a problem ever arises, you would have the proper paperwork to present.

 This shouldn’t be a problem nowadays due to the rise of digital payroll management.
-With today’s technology, a single USB memory stick can hold enough paperwork to fill a room, maybe even the files of an entire company.
-While storing files on a memory stick is inadvisable (as its small size will lead to it getting misplaced), there are multiple systems that allow for secure storage, such as cloud-based data centres or hard drives.
+With today’s technology, uploading your files to the cloud can hold enough paperwork to fill a room, maybe even the files of an entire company.
+Aside from its massive capacity, you can also make sure your confidential numbers are well secured.

 Imagine if you were to encounter the above problems, with your accountant nowhere to be seen.
 He could be bedridden or could have left the company without warning, but that doesn’t change the fact that there’s a pile of work left unattended.
 You could be thinking that you can just rely on your accounting programs, but these can only do so much.
 Such tools are limited by their very own programming and may cause errors that human eyes would have caught.